 Safe mode temporarily disables all third-party apps, and it's the best way to tell if an app you installed is behind the restarts.

-To enter safe mode, press and hold the Power button until the power menu appears.
+To enter safe mode, press and hold the Power button and Volume Up button together until the power menu appears.
 Then tap and hold the "Power off" option until you see the safe mode prompt, and tap "OK" to confirm.
 The phone will reboot with "Safe mode" in the bottom-left corner.

 Use the Pixel normally for a while.
 If it doesn't restart in safe mode, a third-party app is the problem.
 Restart the phone normally to leave safe mode, then start uninstalling recently downloaded apps one at a time until the restarts stop.